dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/config.txt

 	- 0 = Open ID
 	- 1 = Database style (user/password)
   - AUTH_ROLE_ADMIN: Configure the name of the admin role.
-  - AUTH_ROLE_PUBLIC: Special Role that holds the public permissions, no authentication needed
+  - AUTH_ROLE_PUBLIC: Special Role that holds the public permissions, no authentication needed.
-  - APP_NAME: The name of your application
+  - APP_NAME: The name of your application.
   - APP_THEME: Various themes for you to choose from (bootwatch).
+  - UPLOAD_FOLDER = Files upload folder.
+  - IMG_UPLOAD_FOLDER = Image upload folder.
+  - IMG_UPLOAD_URL = Image relative URL.